Report Events and New Information

 - Create any documents that do not already exist.
 For example, if your report requires a lengthy description of something, you may wish to provide that information as an uploaded document rather than a long answer to a question on the RNI Supplement.

-- Label electronic and paper documents with a title, date and version number.
+- Label electronic documents with a title, date and version number.
 A footer in the document is usually the best place for this information.

 - Give each electronic document a unique and descriptive name to help distinguish them in Zipline.